 Ryan Hayes is a Toronto-based artist and activist who works with grassroots social movements to advance social justice campaigns with art.
 Ryan is a member of the Radical Design School, a collective which organizes events and workshops that bring art and politics together.

-I’m also a board member with the Mayworks Festival of Working People and the Arts (2014-present) and former screenprinter (2013-2017) with the Punchclock Printing Collective, a shared screenprinting space founded by movement activists.
+I was a board member with the Mayworks Festival of Working People and the Arts (2014-2021) and screenprinter (2013-2017) with the Punchclock Printing Collective, a shared screenprinting space founded by movement activists.

 I developed my craft as a graphic designer and printmaker while organizing with No One Is Illegal – Toronto (2007-2012), working alongside community-based artists who generously shared their skills.